kuangchen/ProtoMolAddonModule/manual/source/Write Your Own Component.rst

      }
    }

-Here ar ehte steps involved:
+Here are the steps involved:

 1. Create a new ``C++`` class (in this case, ``CEM``), and add necessary private variables.